 to buy time for the treatments available later in the century – which

 included being able to halt the aging process altogether.*

 century after the global deployment of fusion, new forms of power production

-are becoming necessary in order to cope with the exponential rise in
+are becoming necessary in order to cope with the ongoing rise in

 of power plants is becoming available, capable of harnessing the energy

 released in matter/antimatter collisions.
 The reactions involved are

 1,000 times more powerful than fission produced in nuclear power

 plants and 300 times more powerful than nuclear fusion energy.*

 Osharov | Dreamstime.com